In this post, I show you how to use some of the best YouTube keyword research tools to find the right keywords for your YouTube videos.

 Finding right keywords is critical to your success on YouTube.
-Since Google does not share YouTube keywords and search volumes like it does for Google search.
-So you must use one of the third party YouTube keyword research tools.
+Google does not share YouTube keywords and search volumes like it does for Google search.
+So you must use one of the third party YouTube keyword research tools to get this information.

 In this post, you will learn how to do YouTube Keyword research using a structured approach and free tools.

-Once you know what your audience is looking for, you can create a video that answers that query and also optimize the video for the keyword so people can find it.
+Once you know what your audience is looking for, you can create a video that answers that query and optimize the video for that query so people can find it.

 Finding Keywords – What Viewers Are Searching For